No, This Is Not The 70s TV Show

 After months of dating and wanting to go to the next level of living together, we had to figure out the best way for all six children involved.
 When it comes to blending a family, the biggest worry and focus is how to do it to prevent a shock for all the children and helps with adjusting slowly to the new way of home life.

 My children live with me Monday through Friday.
 Then have their visits with their father for the weekends.
 My fiancé’s children visit on weekends.
-For the adjustment period, we didn’t want to throw the children together quickly; we decided that my sons needed to get used to my fiancé with just him and my fiancé children needed to get used to me.
+For the adjustment period, we didn’t want to throw the children together quickly.
+We decided that my sons needed to get used to my fiancé with just him and my fiancé’s children needed to get used to me.
 Of course, to all the children, we would talk about all the children and answer questions.
-After a month of both sets of children involved getting used to their parent being with someone new, we had a weekend that all six children got to meet.
+After a month of both sets of children involved getting used to their parents being with someone new, we had a weekend that all six children got to meet.

 When life gets challenging, but the result is worth it.

 Laying in bed or being in my bedroom and hearing all six children in the living room together, laughing and joking, and seeing each other as brothers and sisters.
-None of the challenges we had the first year after combining families, none of those arguments or being frustrated over the adjustment period with combining families matters today.
+None of the challenges we had the first year after combining families, none of those arguments, or the frustration over the adjustment period with combining families matters today.
 What matters is family doesn’t give up or walk away.
 Love is what makes a family, and it doesn’t matter if the family is all blood-related or not.
 Family is what you make it.

 Giving Up Is Not an Option with Blended Families

-When it comes to choosing as adults to become apart of someone else’s children’s lives, one significant factor that needs to be considered is that giving up is never an option.
-Don’t insert yourself into these children’s lives unless you plan to go through the good and the bad and never give up.
+When it comes to choosing as adults to become a part of someone else’s children’s lives, one significant factor worth considering is that giving up is never an option.
+To that effect, don’t insert yourself into these children’s lives.
+Unless, of course, you plan to go through the good and the bad and never give up.
 It’s about teaching children today that by you marrying their biological parent means you are giving those children a promise as well.